A poem

 I think it makes sense now, these waves of assault

-of feeling overwhelmed by the pace of change
+feeling overwhelmed by the relentless pace of change, the ever circulating complexity

 I think of it, dear friend, as being besieged because